MicrosoftDocs/Viva/Viva/glint/exec-summary-report.md

 # Use the Executive Summary dashboard

 The Executive Summary is a group of reports useful to admins for presenting high level results to your team, leaders, or the company.
-This report is like the overall dashboard view.
+This report is your overall dashboard view.

 ## Choose reports to share on your Executive Summary dashboard

 There are many reports that you can choose to be part of this dashboard.
-The following descriptor table provides you with instructions on how to add reports or sections to the Executive Summary dashboard.
+The following descriptor table provides you with instructions on how to add reports or sections.
 Some items appear separately, and others may group as part of a related section.

 | Report or section  | Description |
 | -------------- | ----------------- |